cafferychen777/cafferychen777/README.md

 # Hello!
 I'm Caffery Yang👋

 I am a recent graduate from **Southern Medical University**, majoring in Biostatistics, with an impressive **3.95/4.00 GPA**, standing among the top 2% of my class.
+Currently, I am visiting **Jian Yang's Lab** at **Westlake University** to further enrich my research experience before starting my PhD program.

 ## 🎓 Next Step
 I have been accepted into the **PhD program in Statistics** at **Texas A&M University** for Fall 2024, and I'm excited to embark on this new journey!